Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

     - API set to pause and resume the timer has been added.
   - Control and Visual
     - WebView control has been added.
-    - Support for FlexLayout, AbsoluteLayout and GridLayout has been added.
+    - Support for FlexLayout, AbsoluteLayout, and GridLayout has been added.
   - 3D Model
-    - Support for GL Transmission Format (glTF) has been added.
+    - Support for GL Transmission Format (glTF) has been added for 3D watchface.
   - Performance
     - Changed not to render transparent texts.
   - NUI (C# Interface)
     - Added support for WebView.
 - Simple DirectMedia Layer (SDL)
-  - Upgrade to 2.0.8.
+  - Upgraded to 2.0.8.
   - Added SDL sub-module as SDL-ttf.
   - Added new features.
     - Auxiliary Hint.